-As shown above, storeroom records have a field called "Physical Count Sheet Sort Order".
-This is used when you create a physical count sheet: a paper used in taking physical inventory.
+As shown above, storeroom records have a field called "Rank".
+This is used when you create a physical count sheet: a print-out used in taking physical inventory.
 (You can create such a sheet with Items | Reports | Location and Status.)
 Typically, such a sheet lists the items that are supposed to be in each storeroom.
 The sheet has blank space beside each entry where you can record how many such items are actually on hand.

-The "Physical Count Sheet Sort Order" value is a number that controls the order in which storerooms are listed on the count sheet: storerooms are listed in order from lowest order number to highest.
+The "Rank" value is a number that controls the order in which storerooms are listed on the count sheet: storerooms are listed in order from lowest order number to highest.